AntSmith60/code-as-story/expo.md

 _(108, 4)disposition_:registrar.REGISTRAR._seek_heir_apparent: Switches our disposition from seeking an identity to seeking a progenitor

-whilst setting the ccurrent found heir apparent
+whilst setting the current found heir apparent

 _(129, 4)disposition_:registrar.REGISTRAR._prepare_for_heir: Prepares a progenitor's new lineage, in case there is then a marriage